HGVSnomenclature/VarNomen/_recommendations/uncertain.md

 *	r.?
 	:	used to indicate that an effect on the RNA level is expected but that it is not possible to give a reliable prediction of the consequences
 *	r.spl
-	:	frequently used to indicate that it is **very likely** that splicing is affected (RNA not analysed).
+	:	used to indicate that it is **very likely** that splicing is affected (RNA not analysed).
 The format is used for variants changing the +1, +2, -2 and -1 position of an intron, i.e. affecting the GT splice donor and AG splice acceptor site (excl.
 GT to GC and GC to GT variants)
-*	r.(spl?)
+*	r.spl?
 	:	frequently used to indicate that splicing **might** be affected (RNA not analysed).
 The format is used for variants in the first/last nucleotide of an exon, the +3 to +6 intron position (splice donor site) and variants generating a new AG-dinucleotide directly upstream of a splice acceptor site (AG).
+*	r.(76a>c)
+	:	used to indicate that RNA was not analysed but the variant r.(306g>u) is expected to be detected.
 *	r.(?)
 	:	frequently used to indicate that RNA was not analysed but that no changes on the RNA level are expected other than those simply derived from the change at the DNA level.
-Alternatively the predicted consequence at the RNA level can be described like e.g. r.(306g>u)

 * * *